The page covers:

-For a long period the palace was thought to have been designed by Donato Bramante, but art historians are no longer of this opinion; whoever designed it he was influenced by Palazzo della Cancelleria.
+For a long period the palace was thought to have been designed by Donato Bramante, but art historians are no longer of this opinion; the unknown architect was influenced by the design of Palazzo della Cancelleria.

 Details of the fašade; the image used as background for this page shows one of the windows

 After various changes of property in 1720 the palace was bought by Count Pietro Giraud who added the current entrance; in 1820 the building passed to the Torlonia who still own it.
 A storey of the palace was rented for a long period of time to Joseph Converse Heywood (1834-1900), an American gentleman of highly cultivated literary taste, who wrote several novels ("Sforza", "Herodias", "Antonius" and "Lady Merton, a tale of the Eternal City") which apparently have fallen into oblivion.

 Palazzo dei Penitenzieri; (in the inset) inscription above the windows